hubiquitus-old/hubiquitus/docs/Readme.md

 ## How to Install
 ### Dependencies

-To use **Hubiquitus**, you need Node.JS, NPM, mongoDb, ZeroMQ and CoffeeScript.
+To use **Hubiquitus**, you need Node.JS, NPM, mongoDb, ZeroMQ and CoffeeScript :

-To install correctly Node.JS you can use this [link](https://github.com/joyent/node/wiki/Installation) Note that you need at least v0.6.16
+* To install correctly Node.JS you can use this [link](https://github.com/joyent/node/wiki/Installation) Note that you need at least v0.6.16

-To install correctly MongoDB database you can use `sudo apt-get install mongodb`
+* To install correctly MongoDB database you can use `sudo apt-get install mongodb`

-To install correctly ZeroMQ follow the next steps :
+* To install correctly ZeroMQ follow the next steps :

 ```
 tar -zxf zeromq-3.2.2.tar #Download this from zeromq.org
 cd zeromq-3.2.2